GaloisInc/BESSPIN-GFE/README.md

 ```
 apt-get install libssl-dev debian-ports-archive-keyring binfmt-support qemu-user-static mmdebstrap
 ```
 The RISCV toolchain `riscv-gnu-toolchain` should also be installed, built, and added to your path.
-Instructions for this are at the top of this README.
+Running inside the nix-shell provided by the besspin toolsuite will build the required tools for you.
+Instructions for this are in [tool suite install section](#clone-and-install-the-besspin-tool-suite) of this readme.

 The debian directory includes several scripts for creating a Debian image and a simple Makefile to run them.
 Running `make debian` from `$GFE_REPO/bootmem` will perform all the steps of creating the image.
 If you want to make modifications to the chroot and then build the image, you can do the following: